-How many of you have been on a vacation that you really looked forward to and yet the outcome was full of unforeseen problems?
-That is what this blog is about.
-No matter what comes your way in life, you can learn from the situation and move forward.
+How many of you have been on a vacation you really looked forward to and yet the outcome was full of unforeseen problems?
 Here’s our story.

 The storm had also blown our personal belongings onto the highway.
 As we gathered them up, two hippy guys stopped to give us a hand.
 “Don’t worry, be happy.
 These things happen all the time,” they chimed.
 “We are here to do our good deed for the day.”
 You can take it to the Camper Repair Shop in town and they will fix it for you.”
 The rain tapered off and overhead we could see a magnificent double rainbow.
 Maybe there was hope.
 The helpful hippies gave us a hand putting the wind-ripped camper top back on and we made our way to downtown, Denver.
 Deb reminded us that the song during the storm was, “Hit the Road, Jack.”

 Even though our used camper looked good from the outside, we had missed seeing the rotting wood under the metal which was unable to take the impact of the storm.
 Knowing that there was no way to fix our camper, we dealt with the loss of $675 (a lot of money for us) and took the top to the scrapyard for disposal.